mrdoob/three.js/threejs/lessons/threejs-custom-buffergeometry.md

 and then convert that data into parallel arrays and finally use those to make `BufferAttribute`s and add them to a `BufferGeometry`.

-Starting with the texture coordinate example from [the previous article](threejs-custom-geometry.html) we've delete all the code related to setting up a `Geometry`.
+Starting with the texture coordinate example from [the previous article](threejs-custom-geometry.html) we've deleted all the code related to setting up a `Geometry`.
 Then we list all the data needed for the cube.
 Remember again that if a vertex has any unique parts it has to be a separate vertex.
-As such to make a cube requires 36 vertex.
-2 triangles per face, 3 vertices per triangle, 6 faces = 36 vertices
+As such to make a cube requires 36 vertices.
+2 triangles per face, 3 vertices per triangle, 6 faces = 36 vertices.

 ```js
 const vertices = [